Fraunhofer-AISEC/codyze/docs/Coko/modelling.md

 7. In the type-safe builder of `signature` the arguments are listed using `-`.
 8. The space after the `-` is optional.
 9. Filters for calls to `my.fully.qualified.name` where no arguments were passed.
 10. The unordered arguments are given as an array to `signature`.
+In this example, the unordered argument is 4.

 ### ConstructorOps